lbwanghr/iBoot/README.md

 # iBoot - StartupDisk shortcut
 A shortcut on the menubar to the Startup Disk panel, which is the shortest and safest path to boot from Windows on macOS.

-## TestFlight
+## Free Trials
-Please visit the testflight [link](https://testflight.apple.com/join/yjWEwvq1) for free trials.
+Please visit the [TestFlight link](https://testflight.apple.com/join/yjWEwvq1) for free trials.

 If you like it, you can buy it on the [App Store](https://apps.apple.com/app/apple-store/id6465744342?pt=123719714&ct=Github&mt=8).